 It has 10 brightness settings with the lower intensities compatible with night vision devices.

 Setting up is relatively easy for beginners.
 Like a lot of red dot sights, you’ll still need a tool to make adjustments and mount the ring mount.
 It’s tedious work but proves to be a rather simple process to get done.

 It’s always been a breeze to employ at the range, and it will be just as good for ‘yote hunting if they don’t spot you first.

 Simple to Use

 As a general rule, red dot sights are simple optics and should be equally simple to use.
 The Vortex Strikefire II is simply that.
 I found that only having to fidget with the brightness settings at the range made for a very uncomplicated user experience.

 While I’ve mentioned needing a tool or a coin to make adjustments, you can make things a lot simpler for yourself by using the included turret caps.
 The caps have protrusions that fit the coin-slot style turrets.
 Easy does it.

 If you’re accustomed to interchangeable reticles, a smaller dot size, or finger-adjustable turrets, you won’t find that here.
-What you will find is a reliable, Vortex-standard tough red dot that couldn’t be easier to use as it proved so during the field test.
+What you will find is a reliable, Vortex-standard tough red dot that couldn’t be easier to use.

 Long Battery Life